 - The development space needs to be protected to prevent vandalism of the formworks.

-- Warning signs need to be positioned within the area where the formwork is mounted to stop the entry of those that may damage the formworks.
+- Warning signs need to be positioned within the area where it is mounted to stop the entry of those that may damage the formworks.

 - The formworks have to be inspected earlier than pouring concrete.